keithbuhler/keithbuhler.github.io/Buhler-CV.md

 562.230.2920

 ### Research Interests
-Area of Specialization: Virtue Ethics, Metaethics.
+Area of Specialization: Ethics (especially Virtue Ethics and Metaethics).
-Areas of Competence: Ancient Philosophy, Philosophy of Religion, Metaphysics and Philosophy of Mind.
+Areas of Competence: Ancient Philosophy, Philosophy of Religion, Metaphysics, and Philosophy of Mind.

 ### Education
 2017  &nbsp;&nbsp; Ph.D.
 Philosophy, University of Kentucky   (*in progress*)